It Is Written: History

 The program aired in March 1956 with founder Pastor George Vandeman as speaker.
 It made history as the first religious telecast to air in color.
 Over the next half-century, It Is Written grew exponentially.
-Under Pastor Vandeman’s direction, It Is Written entered many new evangelism arenas.
+Under Pastor Vandeman's direction, It Is Written entered many new evangelism arenas.
 His live “Revelation Seminars” attracted tens of thousands of eager visitors, and the telecast entered millions of homes in numerous countries.

-In 1991, Pastor Vandeman retired, and Pastor Mark Finley accepted the position as the ministry’s new speaker/director.
-He also shared Pastor Vandeman’s vision for evangelism, and in 1995 made history with a satellite evangelistic series called NET ’95.
+In 1991, Vandeman retired, and Pastor Mark Finley accepted the position as the ministry's new speaker/director.
+He also shared Pastor Vandeman's vision for evangelism, and in 1995 made history with a satellite evangelistic series called NET ’95.

 NET ’96 followed one year later, and whereas NET ’95 had targeted North America, NET ’96 reached the world with messages in 13 languages.
 It is estimated that 2,200 churches from 45 countries participated in at least one of the NETs, and more than 30,000 people were baptized at the conclusion of the meetings.

 It Is Written was the first major Christian ministry to utilize satellite uplink technology.
 The next major It Is Written satellite effort took place from 1999 through 2001 with ACTS 2000, when the ministry covered the entire globe with multiple satellite meetings.
 Pastor Finley conducted a total of 10 series to a combined audience of 3 million people.

-By this time, the program’s reach had expanded by leaps and bounds.
+By this time, the program's reach had expanded by leaps and bounds.
 Although hundreds of other Christian broadcasts had flooded the airwaves, It Is Written maintained its rank as one of the top 10 religious programs in North America and received more than 30 awards for excellence in programming.

 It Is Written entered a new era in January 2005 as Pastor Shawn Boonstra became the third speaker/director.
 Finley passed the mantle to Boonstra with his blessing.

 Pastor Boonstra came to the It Is Written headquarters from It Is Written Canada, where he had served as speaker/director for four years.
 As someone who joined the Adventist Church after attending an It Is Written evangelistic series, Pastor Boonstra passionately believes in the mission of the ministry.

 The next five years were a whirlwind of outreach via technology and public evangelism.
-Pastor Boonstra’s Revelation Speaks Peace evangelistic series in cities like Phoenix, Portland, Los Angeles, India, and Rome energized attendees and church members alike with the hope in Christ that is revealed through the final book of the Bible.
+Pastor Boonstra's Revelation Speaks Peace evangelistic series in cities like Phoenix, Portland, Los Angeles, India, and Rome energized attendees and church members alike with the hope in Christ that is revealed through the final book of the Bible.

 In January 2011, Pastor John Bradshaw was named new speaker/director for It Is Written.

 In May 2011, Bradshaw conducted a short series live from Las Vegas called Babylon Rising.
 This effort was broadcast worldwide via satellite and the Internet.
 Following the success of the Babylon Rising series, Bradshaw presented a month-long series called Revelation Today live from the Cashman Center in Las Vegas in January 2012.
 He followed this series with meetings in Paris, Dayton, Southern Mexico, Costa Rica, Prague, New York, Charlotte and more.